Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Event selection

 \section{Event selection}

+When taking into account only the hadronic decays of the $\ttbar$ events, the $W^+ b W^- \bar{b}$ intermediate state can be experimentally observed, depending on the Lorentz boost of the parent top quarks, as two large-$R$ jets corresponding to the two highly-boosted top quarks; or as a~combination of only one such top-like jet accompanied by an isolated $b$-jet and a~large-$R$ jet corresponding to decay products of one of the hadronically decaying $W$ boson ($W$-like jet); or as a~final state with two $b$-jets and two $W$-like jets.
+We did not pursue the resolved topology or events with only a~single $W$-jet as dedicated techniques are needed to study the combinatorics of up to $\geq 6$ small-$R$ jets and also because we do expect a~substantial boost of the top quarks when looking for signs of new physics with particles of large masses.

-Two classes of boosted large-$R$-jets are probed for appearance in events, either top-jets, \emph{i.e.} jets with a mass and substructure consistent with the hypothesis that the top quark decay products were reconstructed in such a large-$R$ jet, or $W$-jets, \emph{i.e.} those consistent with the hadronic decay of a $W$ boson.
-We denote the top-like large-$R$ jets as boosted (B), and the $W$-like jets as semiboosted (S).
-Based on their number in the event, we define in total three topologies of the all-hadronic $\ttbar{}$ final state denoted as the boosted-boosted (2B0S), boosted-semiboosted (1B1S) or semiboosted-semiboosted (0B2S), depicted in~Figure~\ref{fig_cartoons} or as \Delphes{} event display examples in~Figure~\ref{fig_evt_displ_zp1000_3}.
-We do not pursue the resolved topology with dedicated techniques needed to study the combinatorics of $\geq 6$ small-$R$ jets.
-The fraction of the considered topologies as a function of the generated mass of the $Z'$ vector boson are shown in~Figure~\ref{fig_topos_graph_migra}, together with the migration rate between the topologies at the particle and detector levels, in order to check the stability of the topologies concept at both levels.
+We probed for two classes of boosted large-$R$-jets appear in events, either as top-jets, \emph{i.e.} jets with a~mass and substructure consistent with the hypothesis that the top quark decay products were reconstructed in such a~large-$R$ jet; or as $W$-jets, \emph{i.e.} those consistent with the hadronic decay of a~$W$ boson.
+We denoted the top-like large-$R$ jets as boosted (B), and the $W$-like jets as semiboosted (S).
+Based on their numbers in the event, we define in total three topologies of the all-hadronic $\ttbar{}$ final state.
+These are denoted as the boosted-boosted (2B0S), boosted-semiboosted (1B1S) or semiboosted-semiboosted (0B2S), as depicted in~Figure~\ref{fig_cartoons} or as \Delphes{} event display examples in~Figure~\ref{fig_evt_displ_zp1000_3}.
+The fraction of the considered topologies as a~function of the generated mass of the $Z'$ vector boson are shown in~Figure~\ref{fig_topos_graph_migra}, together with the migration rate between the topologies at the particle and detector levels, in order to check the stability of the topologies concept at both levels.
 The migration is observed to be at the level of $10$\% in terms of the fraction of events migrating to different topologies.
-One can see that while the fractions of semiboosted topologies (1B1S and 0B2S) decrease with the mass of the resonance, they still constitute non-negligible fractions of 10--20\% at medium masses of $Z'$, and about 30\% for the SM $\ttbar{}$ sample.
+One can see that while the fractions of semiboosted topologies (1B1S and 0B2S) decrease with the mass of the resonance, they still constitute non-negligible fractions of 10--20\% at medium masses of $Z'$, and about a~30\% fraction for the SM $\ttbar{}$ sample.